 Antoine Mazières

-Receive an email when I release something (1-2 email/year max.):
+Contact me or receive an email when I release something.

-An open data platform for the French Gendarmerie (2022)
+An open data platform for the French police (2022)

 Website (in French) | Notes (in English) | Code